Welcome to today's edition of the Rush 24-7 podcast.

 He said that he insisted during the negotiations that Iran be able to purchase and ship military hardware at any time from any place, according to the comments made on state control TV.

-So the Iranians, in addition to running around saying, get to America.
+So the Iranians, in addition to running around saying, get to America, this does not change our policy to the Israelis or the Americans at all.

-We are going to continue import it and exporting weapons from all over the world, no matter what this deal said.
+We are going to continue importing and exporting weapons from all over the world, no matter what this deal says.

 You know, Kerry's running around saying, I didn't know that.